Local Limits of Small World Networks: Local Limit of the Kleinberg Model in Super-critical Regime: Proof of Theorem

 \end{lemma}

 \begin{proof} First, we bound the probability that there exists an \textit{incoming} shortcut of distance at most $\psi(n)$.
 Let $S_u$ be the event that there exists an incoming shortcut to $u$ from a node $v$ such that $d(u, v) > \psi(n)$.
-There are at most $4mq$ nodes whose lattice distance from $u$ is $m$.
-Then, using union bound
+There are at most $4j$ nodes at lattice distance $j$ from $u$ and each has $q$ outgoing shortcuts.
+Since $\ell>2$, there exists $c_\ell>0$ such that $D_n(v)\ge c_\ell $uniformly in $v$ and $n$ large enough.
+Therefore using union bound over $4qj$ potential edges,

-Now turning our attention to outgoing shortcuts, we have the following inequality from \cite{kleinberg}: Let $u$ and $v$ be the two ends of a short-cut Then,
+Now turning our attention to outgoing shortcuts, we have the following inequality from \cite[Proof of Theorem 3b]{kleinberg}: Let $u$ and $v$ be the two ends of a shortcut.
+Then,